 For frequent flyers of United Airlines, the United Explorer Card provides a fast track to your next free flight.
 With a relatively generous sign-up bonus and a good earning rate that rewards everyday purchases, you can stockpile miles easily – for a modest annual fee.

 Plus, you’ll enjoy a few extra benefits that will add some luxury to your vacation – like priority boarding and two passes to the United Club each year.

 Current sign-up bonus

-The United Explorer card recently updated its sign-up bonus, and it’s a small step down from the card’s previous offer.
-The card is now offering a 50,000-mile sign-up bonus after spending $3,000 in the first three months, whereas it previously offered 60,000 miles with the same spending requirement.
-Despite this drop, the offer is still fairly valuable.
-Based on Bankrate’s latest airline mile valuations, we estimate 50,000 United miles are worth around $550 in United airfare (based on our an average United mile value of 1.1 cents per mile).
+The United Explorer card recently updated its sign-up bonus, and it’s a small increase from the card’s previous offer.
+The card is now offering a 60,000-mile sign-up bonus after spending $3,000 in the first three months, whereas it previously offered 50,000 miles with the same spending requirement.
+With this boost, the offer is fairly valuable.
+Based on Bankrate’s latest airline mile valuations, we estimate 60,000 United miles are worth around $660 in United airfare (based on our average United mile value of 1.1 cents per mile).